Summer 2026 OLLI Digital Catalog – under construction

 Thursday at 10:45 AM

-Chair yoga is offered as an option to those who wish to practice yoga and are uncomfortable transitioning between floor poses and standing poses.
-Stretches and yoga poses are offered sitting on a chair and standing using the chair for support.
+Chair yoga is offered as an option for those who wish to practice yoga and are uncomfortable transitioning between floor poses and standing poses.
+Options for stretches and yoga poses are offered, including sitting on a chair and standing using a chair for support.

 Taught by: Carol Lovett